-Land trusts are revocable, and may be changed, modified, or terminated while the trustor is still alive.
-An uncooperative trustee may be removed.
-Since the trustee holds title as a fiduciary, they incur no personal liability for being on the title, nor can the trustee lose the property to their personal creditors.
+Land trusts are most often revocable.
+Therefore, the trustor may changed, modify, or terminate them while he is or she is still alive.
+The beneficiaries may remove an uncooperative trustee.
+Since the trustee holds title as a fiduciary, they incur no personal liability for merely being on the title.
+Nor can the trustee lose the property to his or her personal creditors.

 The land trust is comprised of two legal documents:

-- A trust agreement between the trustor and the trustee, which establishes the rights, powers, duties, and obligations of the parties; and
+- There is a trust agreement between the trustor and the trustee.
+This document establishes the rights, powers, duties, and obligations of the parties; and

 - A deed from the trustor to the trustee.

-When the trust agreement is executed and the trustee deed recorded, the world will no longer recognize you as the owner of the property.
-In addition, since the trust agreement remains private (in your file cabinet at home), no one need ever know that you retain an interest in the property.
-The public records will not reveal this information.
+First, you execute the trust agreement.
+Then, you record the trustee deed.
+Once completed, the land titles office will no longer reveal to the world that you are owner of the property.
+In addition, the trust agreement remains private (in your file cabinet at home).
+Thus, no one need ever know that you retain an interest in the property.
+That is, the public records will not reveal this information.

-Litigators are generally not interested in suing people who have no assets.
-One of the easiest ways to determine whether or not someone has “deep pockets” is to search the public records for real estate holdings.
+Litigators generally have not interest in suing people who have no assets.
+One of the easiest ways to determine whether or not someone has deep pockets is to search the public records for real estate holdings.
 For the successful real estate investor, the results of this search could paint a big fat bull’s eye on their backs.
 Whereas a land trust is not a true asset protection trust, it is a powerful privacy tool to ensure that a litigator’s search for deep pockets comes up empty.

-Second, the transfer of property into a land trust can often be accomplished tax- free.
-The internal revenue code provides that the federal government will treat the property as if it was owned outright by the beneficiary.
+Second, one can usually transfer property into a land trust free from taxation.
+The internal revenue code addresses this.
+The federal government will treat the property as if it was owned outright by the beneficiary.
 See I.R.C. §§ 671- 678.
 In addition, in many states, the transfer of property by a beneficiary to a revocable trust does not require the payment of any transfer or recording taxes.

 Finally, many investors may ask around and find that the attorneys and accountants with whom they come in contact have no idea what a land trust is, or how it works.
 While this can certainly be frustrating, there is an upside.
 Think about it.
 This means that many of the litigators in your community will be unfamiliar with land trusts.
-A significant number will stop their search for deep pockets at the end of the paper trail – the trust deed.
+A significant number will stop their search for deep pockets at the end of the public records trail – the county recorder’s office.